 Moon Jo had been planting ideas in Jong Woo’s head this whole time knowing how hard he was trying to suppress everything inside him, you can say that he basically groomed him to become a killer before getting killed by his ‘creation.’

 I truly believe that deep down Moon Jo thought he could groom him to become his sidekick and that they’d go on killing sprees together.
 You can also see that he deeply understands his character and his struggles because he’s always watching from afar.

-After he kills him, he start hallucinating again thinking that he’s talking to the dead person he had just killed which helps his humane side cope with what he’s just done.
+After he kills him, he starts hallucinating again thinking that he’s talking to the dead person he had just killed which helps his humane side cope with what he’s just done.
 That’s when his girlfriend hears him mumbling to himself.

 When fighting for your life, you’re not thinking about not harming the person in front of you, your survival instincts kick in and all you want to do is survive.
-This is why detectives will rule Jong Woo actions against Moon Jo as self-defense.
+This is why detectives will likely rule Jong Woo actions against Moon Jo as self-defense.

-“Strangers From Hell.”
-It’s a drama that’s filled with metaphors; everyone will interpret it according to their own understanding of the plot.
-Regardless, I think its an interesting take on the human nature and how circumstances can break or make a human being.
+“Strangers From Hell” is a drama that’s filled with metaphors; everyone will interpret it according to their own understanding of the plot.
+Regardless, I think it’s an interesting take on human nature and how circumstances can break or make a human being.

-If Jong Woo didn’t have those tendencies to begin with or if he had been in better circumstances that allowed him to leave without having to sacrifice his pride, he wouldn’t have ended up the way he did.
+If Jong Woo didn’t have those tendencies, to begin with, or if he had been in better circumstances that allowed him to leave without having to sacrifice his pride, he wouldn’t have ended up the way he did.

 What did you personally think of “Strangers From Hell” ending?